jcmf/glulx-strings/README.md

       exports.extract_strings bytes, (s) ->
         s = s.trimRight()
         if s then console.log s

+I'm applying `trimRight` because leading whitespace can sometimes be interesting, but trailing whitespace is hard to even see, except if it's a trailing newline of course, in which case it's just annoying, at least when presented in this way.
+I'm waiting until this late in the game to trim because it's easy to imagine someone wanting to build something on top of `extract_strings` that did care about trailing whitespace.
+I figure if you're using this CLI wrapper but you're piping it into something else and you want it to not trim, you'll just hack it up to not trim.
+And maybe use `'\x00'` string terminators instead of `console.log`'s newlines, or something.

 Hmm... the output doesn't seem to be completely identical to the Python version.
 A few of the false positives in the test file I